GRVYDEV/S.A.T.U.R.D.A.Y/README.md

 Project S.A.T.U.R.D.A.Y is composed of tools.
 A tool is an abstraction that encapsulates a specific part of the vocal computing stack.
 There are 2 main constructs that comprise a tool:

-- Engine
-  An engine encapsulates the domain specific functionality of a tool.
+- **Engine** - An engine encapsulates the domain specific functionality of a tool.
 This logic should remain the same regardless of the inference backend used.
 For example, in the case of the STT tool the engine contains the Voice Activity Detection algorithm along with some custom buffering logic.
 This allows the backend to be easily changed without needing to re-write code.

-- Backend
-  A backend is what actually runs the AI inference.
+- **Backend** - A backend is what actually runs the AI inference.
 This is usually a thin wrapper but allows for more flexibility and ease of upgrade.
 A backend can also be written to interface with an HTTP server to allow for easy language inter-op.

 This project contains 3 main kinds of tools.
 The 3 main tools are STT, TTT and TTS.

-#### STT
+#### STT (Speech-to-Text)

 STT tools are the ears of the system and perform Speech-to-Text inference on incoming audio

-#### TTT
+#### TTT (Text-to-Text)

 TTT tools are the brains of the system and perform Text-to-Text inference once the audio has been transformed into Text.

-#### TTS
+#### TTS (Text-to-Speech)

 TTS tools are the mouth of the system and perform Text-to-Speech inference on the text proved by the TTT tool.